uroque/delivery-app/README.md

 - quais arquivos/pastas foram desenvolvidos pela Trybe.
 -->

+We developed Front End and Back End of an application that simulates a delivery app.

 ![](https://github.com/uroque/delivery-app/blob/main/app_delivery.gif)

 We developed Front End and Back End of an application that simulates a delivery app.